-The scope of the Rail Baltica Global Project comprises 870km of tracks, 25km of major structures and more than 400 bridge structures (bridge, overpasses, viaducts, pedestrian crossings and animal crossings), as well as three freight terminals and seven international passenger stations.
-Besides that there are rolling stock maintenance facilities, an energy subsystem and signaling.
+The scope of the Rail Baltica Global Project comprises 870km of tracks, 25km of major structures and more than 400 bridge structures (bridges, overpasses, viaducts, pedestrian crossings and animal crossings), as well as three freight terminals and seven international passenger stations.
+Besides that, there are rolling stock maintenance facilities, an energy subsystem and signalling.
 This article zooms in on the pivotal role geospatial technology plays in the BIM strategy that underpins the digital version of Rail Baltica.

 When it comes to modelling this highly ambitious project in a digital environment, in order to manage Rail Baltica as a single asset, RB Rail AS has been developing a detailed BIM strategy that will be used during the design, construction and operation of the line.

 With the design phase well underway and with works ongoing on 411km of the main line, the BIM strategy has already been applied, and the designer has already submitted the first value engineering solutions using RB Rail AS proprietary BIM standards.

 The detailed BIM strategy was developed by AECOM INOCSA – it consists of extensive documentation and templates that will be used for the successful implementation of the BIM process for the Rail Baltica Global Project.